halizz821/halizz821/README.md

 _**Education:**_

-PhD in Remote Sensing, Queen's University 2022-2025
+PhD in Electrical and Computer Engineering (AI/ML), Queen's University 2022-2025

-M.Sc. in Remote Sensing, KN Toosi University of Technology, 2016-2018
+M.Sc. in Geo-AI (Remote Sensing), KN Toosi University of Technology, 2016-2018

 B.Sc. in Geomatics Engineering, University of Isfahan, 2012-2016